sazk07/sazk07.github.io/work_experience.md

     - Led effort to development of Pakistan's first online e-commerce export platform pakistantradeportal.gov.pk at TDAP and Ministry of Commerce.

-    - Meeting with former Jade E Services (Daraz) COO for the same.

-    - Created National Export Strategy model, a model of all of Pakistan's exports, for presentation to Razak Dawood, Advisor, Ministry of Commerce.
+    - Created National Export Strategy model, a model of all of Pakistan's exports, for presentation to Advisor, Ministry of Commerce.

     - Budgeting exercise for annual TDAP exhibitions.